Bvngee/bvngee.com/src/content/writing/self-hosting-dns-and-dhcp.md

 [captive portal](https://en.wikipedia.org/wiki/Captive_portal) for users of your local network.

-In this post I'll briefly cover how I did that, what it gave me, and some more fun things about captive portals.
+I'll briefly cover how I did that, what it gave me, and some more fun things about captive portals.

 ## What is a Recursive DNS Server?